Ridgefield, Connecticut: Geography

 According to the United States Census Bureau, the town has a total area of 35.0 sqmi, of which 34.4 sqmi is land and 0.5 sqmi, or 1.52%, is water.
-The town is bordered by the towns of North Salem and Lewisboro in Westchester County, New York to the west, Danbury to the north, Wilton to the south and Redding to the east.
+Ridgefield is bordered by the towns of North Salem and Lewisboro in Westchester County, New York and the town of Southeast in Putnam County, New York to the west, Danbury to the north, Wilton to the south and Redding to the east.

-The Metro-North Railroad’s Branchville station is in the Branchville corner of town.
+The Metro-North Railroad's Branchville station is in the Branchville corner of town.
 The census-designated place (CDP) corresponding to the town center covers a total area of 6.4 sqmi, of which 0.16% is water.
 Other locales within the town include Titicus on Route 116 just north of the village; Ridgebury in the northern section of town; Scotland, which is south of Ridgebury; Farmingville, located northeast and east of the town center; Limestone, located northeast of the town center; Flat Rock, located south of the town center; and Florida, located just north of Branchville.